jalgraves/jockbot/README.md

 # jockbot
-A Slack chatbot for sports fans
+A variation of my other Slack chatbot JalBot but dedicated to sports statistics